alok-ai-lab/DeepInsight3D_pkg/README.md

 This approach builds a 3D-image by arranging similar elements (or genes) together and dissimilar apart, and then by mapping the multi-layered non-image values on to these aligned pixel locations.
 This approach employs CNN for element or gene selection on non-image data.

+### DeepInsight3D tested on:
+OS: Linux Ubuntu 20.02
+Matlab version: 2021a
+GPU A100 (2 parallel)

 # Reference
 Sharma A, et al. ...
 TBA